eduvpn/documentation/DISCO_3.0.md

   `https://vpn.example.org/.well-known/lc-vpn`?
 We do need to trust the VPN server then to not use a fake name and logo to "phish" the user...
 - do we want to sign this file like the "Disco 1.0" files?
+- not sure if the `api_authz_source` is such a good idea?
+Any other ideas?